 #1 Bee Removal Service

 As the Valley’s leading pest control company for decades, we have helped thousands of families and businesses remove unwanted pests from their home or business location, including killer bees.
-Contact us today for your FREE CONSULTATION!
+Contact us today for a Consultation.

 Africanized Killer Bee Removal Information

 Africanized bees or killer bees are descendants of southern African bees imported in 1956 by a prominent Brazilian geneticist, Warwick Kerr, attempting to breed a honeybee better adapted to the South American tropics.
 He thought that there was a possibility of producing a new breed of bees that would be less defensive than wild African bees, but more productive than European bees.